leonward/OpenFPC/docs/INSTALL.md

 ** Contact: leon@openfpc.org **

 Note:  Updates to the documentation were tested on Ubuntu Server 18.04.1 LTS.
+The GUI and proxy modes were not tested.
 Most of the changes are due to changes in Ubuntu and MySQL.

 To install OpenFPC you have two options: